b0bleet/zvisor/README.md

                       --initrd ./initrd \
                       --memory 1G
 ```
-noapic should be passed because at the moment zVisor does support in-kernel PIC emulation
+`noapic` option should be passed because, at the moment, zVisor only supports in-kernel PIC emulation.